jkidd252/Endeavour_2024-25/README.md

 ## Usage

-Payload peeps, pls keep all your code here and in the relevant folders!
+Payload peeps, please keep all your code here and in the relevant folders!

+**This includes all initial testing and (please) some documentation on how you did it all!!**

 ## Contributing

 We welcome contributions!

----

 Happy coding!